More Examples of Matching with the “MatchIt” Package

 Other options

-Let’s try using calipers.
+Let’s try using propensity scores with calipers.

 m.out0 <- matchit(treat ~ re74 + re75 + age + race + educ + married + nodegree,